1. SPECIAL COVID CONSIDERATIONS

 Q. What is the best way to depart after the tour?

-A. Currently, there are departure flights out of Kittilä at 9:00 a.m., 1:40 p.m., 6:30 p.m. and 11:00 p.m.
-The recommended flight for our tour group departs Kittilä at 1:40 p.m. on January 20th.
+A. There are departure flights out of Kittilä at 9:00 a.m., 1:40 p.m., 6:30 p.m. and 11:00 p.m.
+The recommended flight for our tour group would depart Kittilä at 1:40 p.m. on February 1st.
 Breakfast will be served that morning and then transportation to Kittilä will leave the lodge at or just before 11 a.m. to catch the flight.

 If you would like to leave on a different flight, you can take a taxi to the bus at Äkäsklompolo and take a bus to the airport.
 Or, you can take a taxi directly to the airport (recommended), which is 45 – 60 minutes away.